qtalr/qtalrkit/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# qtalrkit
+# qtalr

 <!-- badges: start -->
 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of `qtalrkit` is to provide supporting resources for the coursebook [“Text as Data: An introduction to quantitative text analysis and reproducible research with R”](https://qtalr.github.io/coursebook/).
+The goal of `qtalrkit` is to provide supporting resources for the book [“An Introduction to Quantitative Text Analysis for Linguists:
+Reproducible Research using R”](https://qtalr.github.io/book/).

 ## `qtalrkit` package